 - Wipe everything with a clean sponge, then dry and buff the glass and frame with a microfiber cloth.

 For tougher buildup and stains, you may need something stronger.
 Boost your cleaning power by using distilled white vinegar instead of lemon juice.
+Powerful, safe, and budget-friendly, distilled white vinegar is a natural sanitizer, deodorizer, and shower glass cleaner.

 - Heat a half-cup of distilled white vinegar in your microwave for 30 seconds.